Why We Need to Talk to Kids About Race... By Amanda Hayes

-The United States is at a turning point.
-Social unrest over the tragic deaths of Freddie Gray, Eric Garner, John Crawford III, Michael Brown, Jr., Tamir Rice, and most recently, the mysterious death of
+Race is a sensitive subject.
+It has, however, come to the forefront in recent years due to the deaths of Freddie Gray, Eric Garner, John Crawford III, Michael Brown, Jr., Tamir Rice, and the death of

 outside.
 I won’t ever pretend to understand what other races go through on a daily basis in this country, but I am hoping to share some facts and data I’ve found that will shed some light on it that you can in turn use to talk to your kids.

-Most white people are afraid to openly talk about race.
-Many think it a taboo subject at worst and an uncomfortable one at best.
-It is much easier for us to ignore it completely and hope it sorts itself out.
-And yet, when our kid brings it up or asks a
+Most of us are afraid to talk about race.
+It is much easier for us to ignore race than deal with how heavy the topic is and try to explain it.
+Then when our kid brings it up or asks a

-question about it, we are appalled and immediately shush them, especially if it’s in public.
-I know many parents (myself included) who would be horrified if their child loudly exclaimed something about another race in public.
-In fact, awhile back
+question about it, many parents are appalled and immediately shush them, especially if it’s in public.
+I know many parents who would be horrified if their child loudly exclaimed something about another race in public.
+Even something

 talk about DNA and dominant and recessive genes without hesitation.
-But when it has anything to do with race or racial differences, people clam up.
-Perhaps the ignorance of the question he asked is what really gave me pause.
-Have I really exposed
+But when it has anything to do with race or racial differences, parents clam up.

 There is a big problem with white parents not talking about race with their kids.
-Many of us think if we aren’t outwardly racist and don’t say or do things that would paint other races in a negative light, then our kids will follow our
+Many think if they aren’t outwardly racist and don’t say or do things that would paint other races in a negative light, it should be enough.

-Kids learn racism from imitation, from the way we talk and act toward others, right?
-Many people have mistakenly decided to adopt a stance of color-blindness as a way to combat racism.
-If we just pretend like we are all equal,
+It's not accurate to say kids learn racism solely from imitation.
+Don't mistakenly decide to adopt a stance of color-blindness as a way to combat racism.
+Pretending like we are all equal and the same,

 are at a distinct disadvantage in many aspects of “life, liberty and the pursuit of happiness.”